SFPC/sfpc.github.io/_faqs/philosophy-and-pedagogy.md

 ### Who runs the school?

-The current partners are Zach, Taeyoon, and Amit, with Casey working on administration.
+The currently Zach, Taeyoon and Lauren Gardner are organizing the sessions.
 We try to work with new teachers and visitors every session, often involving our alumni and community.

 ### Why do you teach?